Fellowship in Rhinology & Endoscopic Sinus/Skull Base Surgery

 • Sarfaraz Banglawla, M.D.: William Osler Health System, Ontario, Canada

-• David Gudis, M.D.: Columbia University, NJ
+• David Gudis, M.D.: Columbia University, NY

 • Anastasios Karnezis, M.D.: Kaiser Permanente Baldwin Park Hospital, Laguna Niguel, CA